BenjiFischman/WebexByCiscoDemo/README.md

 # Webex by Cisco Showcase

 ## Orientation
-Hello World, welcome to a repo meant to inspire innovators to collaberate!
+Hello World, welcome to a repo meant to inspire innovators to collaborate!

 As of **6/10/2021** the client folder is operational, deployable, and fully documented.